About Magnetic Map

 To create a magnetic map:

 - Open the graphics file of an object which will use a magnetic map in a graphics editor which allows for using layers and exporting to PNG or JPEG files, e. g.
 GIMP, Photoshop or Paint.NET.
+Use only RGB color model for correct work.

 2. Create a new background layer and fill it with black color.